AdrianWilczynski/AgGrid.InfiniteRowModel/README.md

 You can use [custom filter option](https://www.ag-grid.com/angular-data-grid/filter-provided-simple/#custom-filter-options) with simple filters to allow filtering by null.

 It also provides support for [custom boolean filter](https://www.ag-grid.com/angular-data-grid/component-filter/) implementation.
-You don't have to use the same filter but your filter model has to match `AgBooleanColumnFilterModel` interface (below).
+You don't have to use the same filter but your filter model has to match `BooleanFilterModel` interface (below).

 ```ts
 @Component({